Skip to content

 # Continuous build apps are automatically detected

-appimage-updater add appimaged https://github.com/probonopd/go-appimage ~/Apps/appimaged
+appimage-updater add appimaged https://github.com/probonopd/go-appimage ~/Applications/appimaged

 # Output: Auto-detected continuous builds - enabled prerelease support